 Households are required to comply with CalFresh work program requirements, which may include an interview with the work program staff.
 [See MPP § 63-407.8; 7 C.F.R. § 273.2(e).]
 Unless otherwise exempt, a failure to attend an appointment with the employment and training program without good cause can lead to the termination of the non-compliant household member’s CalFresh benefits, until the household member attends the appointment.
 [MPP §§ 63-407.86, 63-407.5; 7 C.F.R. § 273.2(f).]

-Once a person has been cut off for not cooperating with the quality control unit, it can get back on CalFresh benefits only if it reapplies and gives the CalFresh office the information it requests, or waits 125 days to nine months to reapply and meets all verification and eligibility requirements at that time.
+Once a person has been cut off for not cooperating with the quality control unit, it can get back on CalFresh benefits only if 1) it reapplies and gives the CalFresh office the information it requests, or 2) waits 95 days after the end of the annual review period in which the refusal to cooperate with a state quality control reviewer [note that the federal regulation says 125 days after the end of the annual review period in which the refusal to cooperate with a state quality control reviewer] or 3) seven months after the refusal to cooperate with a federal quality control reviewer [note that the federal regulation says nine months after the refusal to cooperate with a federal quality control reviewer.
 [MPP § 63-505.13; 7 C.F.R. § 273.2(d)(2); 75 Fed.Reg 33422 (June 11, 2010.]
 In addition, the household also will have to verify all of the information in household application to get back on CalFresh benefits, not just questionable information.
 [MPP § 63-505.132; 7 C.F.R. § 273.2(f)(1)(ix).]

 It is not required, but would not be surprising, to have the case referred for a fraud investigation upon reapplication.
 In any event, keep this in mind: Members of a CalFresh household do not have to talk with the fraud unit.
 The household should talk to a lawyer first before speaking with anyone from the fraud unit.
 If the household has not talked to a lawyer, and someone from a fraud unit comes into an interview the household is having with a worker, the household can leave, though should indicate they are not refusing to cooperate with eligablity.
 It is fine for recipients to find out the subject of the investigation, and then state that they would like to consult with an attorney prior to answering any questions.